sensordeck/atlas-docs/docs/hardware-architecture.md

 Traditional robotics systems connect sensors directly to the SBC, resulting in:

-- 7–10 independent cables
+- 7–10 independent sensor cables routed to the SBC
-- multiple distributed power modules
-- complex internal wiring
+- mixed interfaces across USB, UART, I2C, SPI, and PPS
+- multiple sensor powers delivered through scattered converters and ad hoc wiring
+- No clean timing boundary across devices
-- difficult debugging and maintenance
+- difficult debugging and maintenance due to loose connectors and harness complexity
+- Repeated engineering work for every new robot SKU

 Atlas replaces this with a structured hardware model: